There are major changes at the top at broking behemoth Aon.

 Commenting on the departures, Case stated: “Mike was an early advocate of Aon United and has built a lasting legacy in his time at Aon.
 I’m personally grateful to Mike for always putting clients first and for his tireless efforts to execute on their behalf.
 We are a better firm because of his leadership and I wish him all the best as he begins a new and exciting chapter of his impressive career.

-“I’d also like to recognise Liam Caffrey for his contributions to the firm.
+“I’d also like to recognize Liam Caffrey for his contributions to the firm.
 Liam has played several high-impact finance and operational roles in his time at Aon.
 I wish him all the best as he explores opportunities outside the firm and am grateful for the strong team he built in our global Affinity business.”

 As for the regional CEO posts, Aon said both internal and external candidates will be considered.